shnewto/symbolic-regression-c/README.md

 Notes:

 - This can be a beast with the right configuration.
-For instance, with the current data set, running with a population size of 1000 individuals for 1000 generations may take something like an hour to run to completion.
+There is a heavy penalty for trees with more than 512 nodes.
+Without that penalty expect execution time to grow incredibly fast with large data sets, populations sizes or numbers of generations.